mojomojo1/bootkon/docs/labs/5_dataplex.md

 1. Navigate to Zones and click on bootkon-raw-zone
 2. Click <walkthrough-spotlight-pointer locator="semantic({link 'Add assets'})">+ ADD ASSETS</walkthrough-spotlight-pointer>
 3. Click <walkthrough-spotlight-pointer locator="semantic({button 'add an asset'})">ADD AN ASSET</walkthrough-spotlight-pointer>
-4. Choose a storage bucket
+4. Choose "Storage bucket" from the type dropdown
 5. Display name : `bootkon-gcs-raw-asset`
 6. Optionally add a description
 7. Browse the bucket name and choose the bucket created in LAB 1.
 If you followed the instructions, it should be named <your project id>-bucket.
 8. Select the bucket
 9. Let's skip upgrading to the managed option.
 When you upgrade a Cloud Storage bucket asset, Dataplex removes the attached external tables and creates BigLake tables.
 We have already created a biglake table in Lab 2 so this option is not necessary.
 10. Optionally add a label
-11. Click <walkthrough-spotlight-pointer locator="semantic:({button 'Continue'})">Continue</walkthrough-spotlight-pointer>
+11. Click <walkthrough-spotlight-pointer locator="semantic({button 'Continue'})">Continue</walkthrough-spotlight-pointer>
 12. Leave the discovery setting to be inherited by the lake settings we have just created during lake creation steps.
 Click on continue.
-13. Click on submit.
+13. Click submit.

-Lets add another data assets but for the bootkon-curated-zone
+Now let's add another data assets but for the bootkon-curated-zone:

 14. Click on bootkon-curated-zone
 15. Click on <walkthrough-spotlight-pointer locator="semantic({link 'Add assets'})">+ ADD ASSETS</walkthrough-spotlight-pointer>
 16. Click <walkthrough-spotlight-pointer locator="semantic({button 'add an asset'})">ADD AN ASSET</walkthrough-spotlight-pointer>
-17. Choose BigQuery Dataset
+17. Choose "BigQuery data set" from the Type dropdown
 18. Display name : `bootkon-bq-curated-asset`
 19. Optionally add a description
 20. Browse the BigQuery Dataset and choose the dataset created in LAB 1.
 If you followed the instructions, it should be named ml_datasets.